squareRoot3/squareRoot3.github.io/_pages/about.md

 > 取法乎上, 仅得其中.

-Currently, I am a second year PhD student at [The Hong Kong University of Science and Technology(HKUST)](https://hkust.edu.hk/), advised by [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou/home).
+Currently, I am a 3rd year PhD student at [The Hong Kong University of Science and Technology(HKUST)](https://hkust.edu.hk/), advised by [Prof. Jia Li](https://sites.google.com/view/lijia) and [Prof. Xiaofang Zhou](https://sites.google.com/view/xiaofang-zhou/home).

 Previously, I received my MPhil degree from the Sun Yat-sen University in 2021, where I was fortunate to be advised